 - The European and Japanese versions show a much more exciting drive through the Mountain track, however the Japanese demo is extended and features a series of quick edits at the end.
 The Japanese version also features a significantly different game logo.

 The game uses high resolution (640x480) for the title screen and menus, click on the images to see the correct size.

 Controller Pak Saving

 The North American version can only save to the Controller Pak.
-The PAL and Japanese versions added EEPROM saving, but still support saving to the Controller Pak.
+The European and Japanese versions added EEPROM saving, but still support saving to the Controller Pak.
 The Controller Pak is required on all versions for saving custom car decal data.

-Computer-controlled cars in the PAL version are faster in the Desert and Jungle tracks.
+Computer-controlled cars in the European version are faster in the Desert and Jungle tracks.
 In the case of Jungle, the problem is exponential with faster cars, as they often produce lap times not humanly possible.

 - In all regions, the default car color of Player 1's car is green, and Player 2's is orange, however the player can choose any color.
 In the Japanese version however, the car's color will return to the default at the lap times screen after a race.